Chelsea freed to spend again in January as transfer ban is halved by CAS | Goal.com

 He will, however, welcome the opportunity to be able to add greater depth to his squad.

-Chelsea had been able to welcome United States international Christian Pulisic onto their books over the summer, with a deal agreed with Borssia Dortmund back in January.
+Chelsea had been able to welcome United States international Christian Pulisic onto their books over the summer, with a deal agreed with Borussia Dortmund back in January.

 Mateo Kovacic also saw a season-long loan deal from Real Madrid turned into a permanent transfer.